sr3dna/androme/README.md

 ```
 ### API: Public properties and methods (androme)

-There is no official documentation for the time being since this project is still in early development.
+There is no official documentation as this project is still in early development.
 The entire source code is available on GitHub if you need further clarification.

 ```javascript
 .settings // see user preferences section